UMEP-dev/UMEP-Docs/docs/source/pre-processor/Urban Energy Balance SUEWS Database Manager.rst

     * Top left combobox:
         This combobox selects a parameter that a new entry should be added.
-Changing parameter type here, dispalys what values that should be set in the lower left panel.
+Changing parameter type here, display what values that should be set in the lower left panel.

     * Base Parameter:
         This combobox can be used for two purposes: *1*.
 To retrive infomation regarding a specific parameter setting and *2*.
 To use a parameter setting as base when creating a new database entry.